GhiyadShreya/Document-Processing-Tool/README.md

-# Document-Processing-Tool-Search_engine
+# Document Processing Tool - Search Engine

+## Project Overview

-In this project I am used the concepts of data structures course to build a real world system to solve a real world problem.
-In particular, in this project I build a natural language-based question answering system that will process given corpus of documents (say complete works of Mahatama Gandhi) and answer any question posed by the user in natural language.
-My system is expected to answer the questions using the corpus of documents provided by you.
+This project is a real-world application of data structures concepts, designed to build a natural language-based question-answering system.
+The system processes a given corpus of documents, such as the complete works of Mahatma Gandhi, and answers questions posed by the user in natural language.
+It operates similarly to a search engine, returning all matching sentences from the provided corpus based on the user's query.
+The system is capable of handling queries that may start or end in the middle of words, ensuring that all relevant results are retrieved.

-In this project I am created a search engine that will return all matching answers to an input query in the corpus provided, similar to they way search engines return the results.
-The input query may start from middle of a word and end at the middle of a word, yet this search engine is expected to return all the sentences in the given corpus that match your input query.
-There will be marks for correctness as well as efficiency if your implementation.
-In addition, I am created a dictionary that counts the number of occurrences of each word in the given corpus.
+### Key Features

+- **Natural Language Processing (NLP):** Processes user queries and matches them against the corpus.
+- **Custom Dictionary Implementation:** Keeps track of word occurrences across the corpus.
+- **Efficient Search:** Returns sentences matching the user's input query, regardless of word boundaries.
+- **Data Structures:** Uses custom data structures for efficient storage and retrieval of information.

+## Tech Stack

+- **Programming Language:** C++
+  - C++ was chosen for its efficiency and control over system resources, which are critical for handling large datasets in real-time.

+- **Core Libraries:**
+  - `dict.h`: Custom header file that defines and manages the dictionary structure used for counting word occurrences and storing sentences.

+- **Data Structures:**
+  - **Symbol Table:** A custom data structure used for storing and retrieving words and their occurrences efficiently.
+  - **SymNode:** A node structure used in the Symbol Table to represent each word and its frequency.

+- **File Handling:**
+  - The system can dump the contents of the dictionary to a file for further analysis or persistence, using the `dump_dictionary` method.